 Since the early 1980s, Appalachian State University envisioned the creation of a new health college to educate future health professionals and advance the health and wellbeing of the region.
 As a first step towards this goal, the Institute for Health and Human Services (IHHS) was formed in 2005 with a mission to support research, clinical services and training programs.
 Three years later, the Board of Governors approved the creation of what would become the Beaver College of Health Sciences, the first new college at Appalachian in 40 years.
 The college officially opened in 2010 led by Founding Dean, Dr. Frederick Whitt, an Appalachian alumnus.
 It brought together programs from four colleges across campus, which were reorganized into what eventually became six departments: Communication Sciences and Disorders, Health and Exercise Science, Nursing, Nutrition and Health Care Management, Recreation Management and Physical Education, and Social Work.

-Since July of 2010, the College has experienced several noteworthy milestones including a 2 million dollar gift from Blue Cross and Blue Shield of North Carolina to name the IHHS, the donation of a nine-acre tract of land by the Appalachian Regional Healthcare System, the establishment of a partnership with Wake Forest School of Medicine’s Physician Assistant Program, and the naming of the college for Donald C. Beaver (‘62, ‘64) of Conover, NC.
-In 2017, the College welcomed a new dean, Dr. Marie Huff, who was Dean of the College of Health and Human Services at Bowling Green State University in Ohio and previously served as Associate Dean and Interim Dean at Western Carolina University.
+Since July of 2010, the college has experienced several noteworthy milestones including a $2 million dollar gift from Blue Cross and Blue Shield of North Carolina, the donation of a nine-acre tract of land by the Appalachian Regional Healthcare System (now UNC Health Appalachian), the establishment of a partnership with Wake Forest School of Medicine’s Physician Assistant Program, and the naming of the college for Donald C. Beaver (‘62, ‘64) of Conover, NC.
+In 2017, the college welcomed Dean Marie Huff, PhD, who was Dean of the College of Health and Human Services at Bowling Green State University in Ohio and previously served as Associate Dean and Interim Dean at Western Carolina University.

 The Beaver College of Health Sciences – we invite you to join us as we take health to new heights!